-Dimensions UK, the parent of the Charity, has apportioned and charged £498k (2016: £486k) of central overhead costs to Outreach 3 Way during the year.
+Dimensions UK, the parent of the Charity, has apportioned and charged £658k (2018: £685k) of central overhead costs to Outreach 3 Way during the year.
 These are apportioned based on the total direct costs of providing social housing and other activities in each entity within the Group.
-At 31 March 2017 the Charity owed Dimensions UK £590k (2016: £127k) for recharged central overhead costs and the recharge of a property purchased from the Dimensions UK bank account for the Charity.
+At 31 March 2019 the Charity owed Dimensions UK £175k (2018: £143k) for recharged central overhead costs.
 The intercompany balance is settled a month in arrears.

 Outreach 3 Way also has a loan from its parent.
-At 31 March 2017 the balance of the loan was £490k (2016: £516k), of which £26k is repaid annually.
+At 31 March 2019 the balance of the loan was £438k (2018: £464k), of which £26k is repaid annually.
 Interest payable on the loan during the year is charged to expenditure.

-There are no other related party transactions or outstanding balances during the year (2016: £nil).
+There are no other related party transactions or outstanding balances during the year (2018; £nil).